B1 Phrasal Verbs: Tu Clave para el Inglés Intermedio

 Her bed was crisply made, her clothes put away.

-Never put anything down that could be used as evidence against you later.
+Never put down anything that could be used as evidence against you later.

 We’ve put down that we’d like to take some technology classes.